ajocelynpatrick/QtGenTools/README.txt

 	This utility is useful if you want to use Qt without qmake, for example with Microsoft Visual C++ Express.
+	It is compatible with Windows, Linux and MacOSX.

 	Moc: